Borgata Online Casino provides a bevy of gaming options for New Jersey residents.

 The Borgata online casino mobile app is available for Android and iOS-powered devices.
 Read more about NJ online casino mobile apps.

-The BorgataCasino.com lobby is comprised of 74 virtual slot terminals (including seven progressive jackpot slots), 11 table games, and four video poker terminals.
+The BorgataCasino.com lobby is comprised of 74 slot machines (including seven progressive jackpot slots), 11 table games, and four video poker terminals.

 Slot junkies will appreciate the casino’s vast collection of network exclusive virtual terminals.
 The site’s table game selection is not nearly as diverse, limited to roulette, craps, Texas Hold’em Bonus Poker and several variations of blackjack.